Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Conclusion

 \section{Conclusion}

 In this work, we investigated the synergies between sparsity, disentanglement and generalization.
-We showed that when the downstream task can be solved using only a fraction of the factors of variations, disentangled representations combined with sparse base-predictors can improve generalization~(\Cref{sec:dis+sparse=gen}).
+We showed that when the downstream task can be solved using only a fraction of the factors of variations, disentangled representations combined with sparse task-specific predictors can improve generalization~(\Cref{sec:dis+sparse=gen}).
 Our novel identifiability result (\Cref{thm:disentanglement_via_optim}) sheds light on how, in a multi-task setting, sparsity regularization on the task-specific predictors can induce disentanglement.
 This led to a practical bi-level optimization problem that was shown to yield disentangled representations on regression tasks based on the 3D Shapes dataset.
-Finally, we explored a meta-learning formulation extending this approach, and showed how sparse base-learners can help with generalization, while only using a small fraction of the features.
+Finally, we explored the connection between this bi-level formulation and meta-learning, and we showed how sparse task-specific predictors may achieve similar performance on unseen tasks with only a fraction of the features.
+Future work could explore identifiability in a more general setting where the task-specific predictors are potentially nonlinear, which should be applicable to more problems.